-- 3.1 Making appropriate declarations, in relation to actual or potential conflicts of interest, is vital given the roles that GDC staff members, Council Members, Independent Governance Associates and the wider Associates group play in administering the GDC's statutory functions. - 3.2 The table below illustrates the functions that are delivered by the organisation and the types of groups or individuals who deliver them.
+- 3.1.
+Making appropriate declarations, in relation to actual or potential conflicts of interest, is vital given the roles that GDC staff members, Council Members, Independent Governance Associates and the wider Associates group play in administering the GDC's statutory functions. - 3.2.
+The table below illustrates the functions that are delivered by the organisation and the types of groups or individuals who deliver them.
 For each group, it is imperative that they adhere to the principles set out in their respective policies to ensure that the decisions they take or advise on are robust, transparent and accountable.

-Function or role Examples of Individuals or groups that fulfil this role Strategic decision making for the organisation as a regulator Council Members Independent Governance Associates Chief Executive and EMT Members Operational Management of the organisation Chief Executive and EMT Members Senior Leadership GDC Managers Exercising a statutory discretion or taking statutory decisions for the organisation The Registrar (and his delegates) Fitness to Practise Panellists Case Examiners

-Providing expert advice to the statutory decision makers for the organisation Education Associates Registration Assessment Panellists Operational delivery of the GDC as a public sector body Staff Associates
+Function or role Examples of Individuals or groups that fulfil this role Strategic decision making for the organisation as a regulator Council MembersIndependent Governance Associates Chief Executive and EMT Members Operational Management of the organisation Chief Executive and EMT MembersSenior LeadershipGDC Managers Exercising a statutory discretion or taking statutory decisions for the organisation The Registrar (and his delegates)Fitness to Practise PanellistsCase Examiners Providing expert advice to the statutory decision makers for the organisation Education AssociatesRegistration Assessment Panellists Operational delivery of the GDC as a public sector regulator StaffAssociates

-- 3.3 The following principles apply when considering whether or not to accept a gift or hospitality: - All offers of gifts or hospitality must be declared. - This policy applies whether or not the offer of gifts or hospitality is made during the course of a Member's work for the organisation or as a result of their position. - Any gift of hospitality accepted by Members must be justifiable.
+3.3.
+The following principles apply when considering whether or not to accept a gift or hospitality:

+- All offers of gifts or hospitality must be declared. - This policy applies when an offer of gifts or hospitality is made as a result of the staff member's employment. - Any gift of hospitality accepted by staff must be justifiable.
 This means that it is in the direct interest of furthering the key purposes of the organisation and it must be proportionate to that interest. - The frequency and generosity of an offer of a gift of hospitality must be considered when assessing whether or not to accept it.
 Accepting hospitality frequently from the same individuals or organisations might give rise to the perception that the work of the organisation is being influenced by the objectives of the external party. - Those who are involved or responsible for procurement or management of contracts must adhere to strict rules in relation to their dealings with external suppliers.
-Purchasing decisions or contract negotiations should be based solely on achieving value for money and in adherence to relevant procurement legislation and best practice.
-Members are unlikely to be involved in these processes but, for the avoidance of doubt, should not accept gifts or hospitality if this could, or could be seen to, influence those interactions.
-If you are unsure in relation to this issue, please seek guidance from the Head of Governance in the first instance, who will consult with the In-House Legal Advisory Service and the Procurement team. - When considering whether or not to accept an offer of gift or hospitality, consider also whether the acceptance would stand up to public scrutiny. - Gifts or hospitality offered to those connected with Members, as a result of the member's position in the organisation, should also be declared. - Responsibility for making the declaration of any offer of gift of hospitality lies with the Member.
-If you are in doubt as to whether or not to declare any offer or whether or not to accept it, please seek the guidance from the Head of Governance on governance@gdc-uk.org or from the Chair of Council.
+GDC staff should not accept gifts or hospitality if this could, or could be seen to, influence those interactions.
+If you are unsure in relation to this issue, please seek guidance from the In-House Legal Advisory Service or the Procurement team in the first instance. - When considering whether or not to accept an offer of gift or hospitality, consider also whether the acceptance would stand up to public scrutiny. - Gifts or hospitality offered to those connected with GDC staff members, as a result of the staff member's employment with the organisation, should also be declared.

+Responsibility for making the declaration of any offer of gift of hospitality lies with the GDC staff member.
+If you are in doubt as to whether or not to declare any offer or whether or not to accept it, please seek the guidance of your line manager in the first instance and, if you are still unsure, please contact a Senior People Partner for further advice.
+EMT Members should discuss the matter with the Executive Director, Legal and Governance or the Chief Executive (as appropriate).